A number of folks have asked recently: Why Ruminations…?

 I assume they’re referring to the name of this blog and not why I would waste even one minute writing this stuff.
-If the question is to the latter, let’s just say I’m trying to wrestle with a few imponderables, cohere a few thoughts, and stay sharp with my ellipses…until the new novel (The Door-Man, unless I change my mind) gains traction.
+If the question is to the latter, let’s just say I’m trying to wrestle with a few imponderables, cohere a few thoughts, and stay sharp with my ellipses…while the new novel (The Door-Man) gains traction.

 Accordingly, this week’s post is doing double duty – that is, using itself to explain itself.

 Never mind.
-One could mull on such things forever, which I suppose explains the agenda of DI:E…, but not its Latin sobriquet.
+One could mull on such things forever, which I suppose explains the agenda of Ruminations…, but not its original Latin sobriquet.

 Chapters 1 – 7 take their names from the days of the roman week at the time St. Jerome was hammering out the first official Latin Bible,…including his version of Creation, or Genesis for you non-believing literary types.
 In AIIOE, the creative work begins on a Tuesday – Dies Martis.
 It seemed as good a day as any (…it also works well in the story.
 See the “Well-Built” calendar from 1999 that’s still hanging in your garage).

 And Chapter Zero?
 It – like most of us – wonders what exactly was going on before all that?
 I mean, before there were days?…Before Creation.
 Sorry, science is no help, just ask Thomas Nagel* – The Big Bang only pushes the query back…well, just another “day”.